Deprivation of Liberty Safeguards

 The Code of Practice provides guidance for professionals involved in administering and delivering the safeguards, who are under a duty to have regard to the code.

 The code is also intended to provide information for people who are, or could become, subject to the deprivation of liberty safeguards, and for their families, friends and carers, as well as for anyone who believes that someone is being deprived of their liberty unlawfully.

 Care Quality Commission (CQC)

 The CQC report on the use of the Deprivation of Liberty Safeguards in their annual State of Care publication.

 Law Society Guidance - Deprivation of liberty: a practical guide

 The Law Society has issued comprehensive guidance on the law relating to the deprivation of liberty safeguards.
 The guidance was commissioned by the Department of Health and aims to help solicitors and frontline health and social care professionals identify when a deprivation of liberty may be occurring in a number of health and care settings.

 It uses case scenarios to explain the law following the landmark judgment of the Supreme Court.

-The complete guidance is available online.
+The complete guidance on deprivation of liberty is available online.
 You can also download individual chapters relating to specific care settings.
 Quick reference sheets also highlight relevant liberty restricting factors and key questions for practitioners relating to each individual setting.